Home | Send Feedback | Share on Bluesky |

 All these methods assign the proper value to the method option ('GET', 'POST', 'PUT', 'PATCH', 'HEAD', 'DELETE').

-Notice that ky.get(...) and ky(...) are equivalent, because 'GET' is the default value for the method option.
-In my humble opinion ky.get makes the code a bit more readable, because you don't have to know that GET is the default.
+Notice that ky.get(...) and ky(...) are equivalent because 'GET' is the default value for the method option.

 Posting data

 Posting JSON data with fetch requires us to write a few lines of code.
-We have to specify the Content-Type header and the method option, and we have to convert the object we want to send to a JSON string.
-If we expect a JSON response, we then have to check if the response was okay and extract the response body.
+We have to specify the Content-Type header, the method option, and convert the object we want to send to a JSON string.
+If we expect a JSON response, we must check if the response is okay and extract the response body.

 let response = await fetch('http://localhost:8080/simple-post', {